Skelly (Halloween decoration)

 12-Foot Giant-Sized Skeleton, colloquially known as Skelly, is a 12-foot-tall skeleton-shaped lawn ornament created by Home Depot for Halloween.

 Description and use

-The home improvement corporation Home Depot created a 12-foot-tall skeleton lawn decoration made with metal pipe and LCD eyes.
+The home improvement corporation Home Depot created a 12-foot-tall skeleton lawn decoration made with metal pipe and LED eyes.
 Listed as "12-Foot Giant-Sized Skeleton" on its website, the skeleton became colloquially known as "Skelly".

 Home Depot also produces a 7-foot skeletal dog decoration, called "Skelly's Dog", to serve as a companion decoration.

 Development

 The lawn decoration was created in Home Depot's research and development department by Lance Allen and Rachel Little.
 After developing hundreds of skeletons, as a secret project, they set out to create a large skeleton.
 They did not think that 10 feet would be grand enough, and increased its height to 12 feet, that of a basketball hoop.
 At that height, they took anatomical liberties to make Skelly appear realistic, such as shortening the neck from appearing too long.
 Other constraints included a reasonable price and ease of transport home for setup.
 Allen described their team as being impressed when Skelly was unveiled in a conference room.
 The skeleton was first released in 2020 and continued to sell through 2023, when it was sold out for the holiday.
 In 2024, Home Depot created an updated version of Skelly with customizable glowing LED eyes.
 The eyes feature different pre-set designs that allow it to be used for different holidays aside from just Halloween.
 Home Depot also released a limited-edition "servo Skelly", an animatronic version of the decoration that uses motors to move.

 In response to Skelly's popularity, Home Depot has produced other large Halloween decorations, although none have sold as well as Skelly.